CSCI-442-Mines/project-3-starter/README.md

 ## General Requirements

-- You are **REQUIRED** to use Isengard to develop and test this project.
+- You are required to use the Docker environment you set up in Project
 - You should handle errors gracefully.
 All system calls can fail: if this occurs print a relavent and descriptive error to `stderr` (_not_ `stdout`) and exit.
 Your program should have a non-zero exit